zvictor/ArgueJS/README.md

 var ArgueJS = __.noConflict();
 // Now, __ makes reference to its old value, the one before you added ArgueJS
 ```

+## FAQ

+### How does the arguments inference works?

+To automatically *infer* your method arguments, ArgueJS uses `arguments.callee` internally.
+It is a powerful and old resource but won't be supported in future JavaScript versions anymore,
+and this is why *strict mode* disallows its use.

+Nowadays it is present in all major browsers, although its use is not recommended in favor of better performance.
+See its [documentation](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Functions_and_function_scope/arguments/callee) for even more.

 -------------------------------

 ## Contributing

-This project is in its very early stages and any help, suggestion or posted issue will be very appreciated.
+This project is on its very early stages and any help, suggestion or posted issue will be very appreciated.